Tattoo Symbols

 Boar / Wild Pig tattoo

 The wild boar is one of the oldest symbolic animals in human culture and one of the least common in contemporary tattooing, which is precisely what makes it a powerful tattoo subject.
-It appears in the mythology and iconography of countries from Greece, through India, to Japan — carrying different meanings, but anchored everywhere by the same observed reality.
+It appears in the mythology and iconography of countries from Greece to Japan — carrying different meanings, but anchored everywhere by the same observed reality.

 Tiger tattoo